kernelkit/infix/doc/boot.md

 partitions.

 When the system boots, U-Boot will concatenate the two parts to validate the SquashFS's contents.
-This is path was chosen because:
+This path was chosen because:

 - Having a separate raw SquashFS means Linux can directly mount it as the root filesystem.